jbosstm/narayana/.github/pull_request_template.md

 CORE AS_TESTS RTS JACOCO XTS QA_JTA QA_JTS_OPENJDKORB PERFORMANCE DB_TESTS mysql db2 postgres oracle

+> [!IMPORTANT]
+> If the DB_TESTS axis is enabled but no database is selected, all databases will be tested by default.
+Multiple databases may be selected.

 Pull requests build and run with one of the following JDKs: JDK17, JDK21, and JDK25.
 If the JDK version is omitted, the minimum supported JDK will be used.